Lulzim Basha: Leader of the opposition (2013–2022)

-Dispute with Sali Berisha and Gazment Bardhi
+Dispute with Sali Berisha

 Following the United States' decision in Public Designation of Sali Berisha, Basha made the decision to expel Berisha from the party.
 This caused a major split in the party and made Basha unpopular, with many members siding with Berisha and leaving the party.
 On 11 December 2021, Berisha held an informal congress that voted in favor to remove Basha as leader of the party; this, however, was not recognised by the party, with Basha declaring it illegitimate and non-binding.

 On 21 March 2022, Basha resigned as leader of the Democratic Party of Albania, making Enkelejd Alibeaj the leader of the Democratic Party of Albania.

 On 30 July 2023, Basha was reelected controversially as leader of the Democratic Party.
 Prior to the election, Gazment Bardhi claimed that Basha was trying to seize exclusive power in the party.

 Loss of logo (11 June 2024)

-On 11 June 11 2024, the Court of Appeals voted against Lulzim Basha's claim on the logo and signature of the Democratic Party, giving it to the re-establishment faction led by Sali Berisha.
+On 11 June 11, 2024, the Court of Appeals voted against Lulzim Basha's claim on the logo and signature of the Democratic Party, giving it to the re-establishment faction led by Sali Berisha.

-As leader of Euroatlantic Democrats, he failed to win any seats in the 2025 parliamentary election.